RoninTech/ta-helper/content/articles/travel-tech.md

 draft: false
 ---

 My first travel tech was a pen flashlight and a Walkman.
-That allowed me to read the massive copy of Let's Go Europe in the hostel dorms without bothering anyone too much and listen to one of the mix tapes that I had with me.
+That allowed me to read the massive copy of Let's Go Europe in the hostel dorms without bothering anyone too much while listening to one of the mix tapes that I had with me.
 This was way back in 1987 on my first real adventure between high school and university.
 A 6 month backpacking trip in 1987 around Europe and Morocco.

 ## PDAs